IMG Clinical Readiness Program - FAQs

 Yes.
 The interview will be conducted virtually.

-All applications will be assessed and candidates will be notified if you have progressed to interview stage by email.
+All applications will be assessed and candidates will be notified by email if they have progressed to the interview stage.

 How will I be selected for the Medical Support Officer (MSO) role?

-Will there be opportunity to select where I do placement?
+Will there be an opportunity to select where I do placement?

 Can I relocate with my family?

-The MoH cannot support families to relocate for the 12week program.
-If you would like your family to relocate with you for the 12week program, you will have to organise and fund this yourself.
+NSW Health is not able to support family relocations for the 12-week program.
+If you would like your family to join you, you will need to organise and cover the costs yourself.

 Is there any financial support to relocate for an MSO position?